nuxt/nuxt.com/content/index.md

     trailing: true
 ---
 #sectionTitle
-BUILD WITH
+GROW WITH
 #title
 An amazing Community
 #description
-[Focus on the big picture.]{ .font-semibold .u-text-gray-900 } Projects lets you group issues and get a birds-eye view of the progress your team is making.
+[Focus on the big picture.]{ .font-semibold .u-text-gray-900 } Learn and get involved with a vibrant community.
 #extra
   :::home-map
   :::